kriszyp/alkali/README.md

 ### subscribe(listener)

 This adds a listener for any changes to the variable.
 If you provide a function, this will be called with an event object that has a `value()` method that can be called to get the current value.
 You can also use a subscriber object with a `next(value)` method, based on the proposed ES7 Observable API.
 However, use of `subscribe` to immediately access the value is generally discouraged, because it require immediate recomputation, rather than using  alkali's optimized resource management.
-It is preferred to propagate changes through Variables and Updaters, as they provide more efficient resource management and avoid unnecessary computations.
+It is preferred to propagate changes through Variables to Elements and Updaters, as they provide more efficient resource management and avoid unnecessary computations.

 ### notifies(target)